cerebral/cerebral/packages/cerebral-module-useragent/README.md

 })
 ```
 > All tests from `feature.js` are executed even if you set the feature option to false.
 This is a limitation of the library.

+## Network detection

+I am using the [offline-js](https://www.npmjs.com/package/offline-js) package to detect internet connectivity.
+The application is initially assumed to be online.

 ## Contribute